telerik/kendo-ui-core/docs/jsp/introduction.md

 ---
 title: Overview
-page_title: Overview | Telerik UI for JSP
+page_title: Overview | Progress Telerik UI for JSP
-description: "Download and install Telerik UI for JSP, and run a sample application."
+description: "Download and install Progress Telerik UI for JSP, and run a sample application."
 slug: overview_uiforjsp
 position: 1
 ---

-# Telerik<sup>®</sup> UI for JSP by Progress
+# Progress<sup>®</sup>Telerik<sup>®</sup> UI for JSP

-This article demonstrates how to download and install Telerik UI for JSP and run a sample application.
+This article demonstrates how to download and install Progress Telerik UI for JSP and run a sample application.

 ## Getting Started